akauppi/GroundLevel-firebase-es/TRACK.md

 That could be closed.

-## Firebase Functions: ES modules support (node.js >= 13.2)
+## Firebase Functions: ES modules support

-At the moment (Jul 2020), one can use ECMAscript modules in Firebase Functions with Babel.
+At the moment (<strike>Jul</strike> Aug 2020), one can use ECMAscript modules in Firebase Functions with Babel.

-Node.js 12 is in "beta".
+Node.js 12 for Cloud Functions is in "beta".

 When node.js >= 13.2 is available, we can transition `functions` code to use ES modules.
 Don't feel like playing with Babel, in the mean time.

 - [https://stackoverflow.com/questions/42739539/cloud-functions-for-firebase-using-es6-import-statement]()

+**Alternative**

+Firebase could launch node.js (version 12) with `--experimental-modules` flag, and make sure we can try ES modules support, already now.

 ## Firebase Auth Emulation